shreevatsa/site/_posts/2018-11-11-divisibility-tests.md

 * we cast out trailing $0$s (denoted by $\leftrightarrow$) using the fact that $7$ divides $10x$ if and only if $7$ divides $x$ (as $\gcd(10, 7) = 1$), and
 * only once needed to use Step 2, and even there we noticed that $1264$ was easy to subtract $14$ from, so we chose to use $k=-2$ instead of (the equivalent) $k=5$.

-All in all, this gives a highly comfortable (for hand computation) test for divisibility by $7$ (much more than actually simply dividing by $7$), something we were lacking earlier.
+All in all, this gives a highly comfortable (for hand computation) test for divisibility by $7$ (much easier than directly dividing by $7$), something we were lacking earlier.

 ## Divisibility by $13$